Tolk language: overview

 - extending and maintaining stdlib

-If you face issue, connect to developer society on TON Dev Chats or create GitHub issues.
+If you face an issue, connect to developer society on TON Dev Chats or create GitHub issues.